Stephen Kearney: Coaching career

 At the end of 2015, his 23 test wins as coach and five wins over Australia is the most out of any that has coached New Zealand in the past, in stark contrast to his record as an NRL head coach.

 On 12 September 2016, Kearney stepped down from his role as coach of New Zealand after accepting a return to head coaching in the NRL as coach of the New Zealand Warriors on a three-year deal.
 He replaced Andrew McFadden who remained at the Warriors as his assistant.

 In his first season coaching the Warriors, 2017, the team finished 13th on the table, after managing only 7 wins from their 24 games, a win percentage of 29%.

 In 2018, however, Kearney's season started brightly, with the club winning their first 5 matches of the season, for the first time in the club's history.
 Slipping slowly down the ladder through the season, from starting right at the top, they finally secured eighth spot, with 15 wins out of 24, a 62% win percentage.
 They then crashed out of their first finals match since 2011 with a 27–12 loss to the Penrith Panthers at ANZ Stadium in Sydney.

-At the halfway point of the 2019 season, Kearney's Warriors had 4 wins from 12 starts, a 33% win percentage.
+At the halfway point of the 2019 season, Kearney's Warriors had four wins from 12 starts, a 33% win percentage.

-Kearney signed a contract to extend his time as head coach of the Warriors until 2022 at the end of February 2019.
+He signed a contract to extend his time as head coach of the Warriors until 2022 at the end of February 2019.

-On 20 June 2020, Kearney was sacked by the New Zealand Warriors, due to poor results, and was replaced by his assistant coach Todd Payten.
+On 20 June 2020, he was sacked by the New Zealand Warriors, due to poor results, and was replaced by his assistant coach Todd Payten.

 Kearney returned to the Melbourne Storm for the 2021 NRL season, signing a one-year deal as an assistant coach.

 In September 2021 his contract was extended for a further two years.